-Two neurology care advisors (NCAs) work within the neuro-rehabilitation team supporting neurology people with long term conditions, their carers and health and social care professionals, to access information, give advice and signposting to relevant services and support.
+There are 2 neurology care advisors (NCAs) working in the neuro-rehabilitation team supporting neurology people with long term conditions, their carers and health and social care professionals, to access information, give advice and signposting to relevant services and support.
 The NCA service has a pivotal role in ensuring that individuals do not feel isolated by their condition and provides advice and guidance.

 As part of the neurological pathway, NCAs work to support individuals at all phases of the pathway, promoting joined up working across transitions and services.
 NCA’s act as a single point of contact for people with long term neurological conditions and their carers, helping individuals to navigate their way through the range of services available within Cornwall and the Isles of Scilly.
 Our advisors work closely with health and social care professionals, ensuring continuity of care and support.
 The service aims to promote self-management by providing clear and reliable information and support.

-The service is available from 9am to 5pm Monday to Friday with an answer phone service out of hours.
-You can contact Mary and Bernadette on 01209 318106.
+The service is available Monday to Friday, 9am to 5pm, ith an answer phone service out of hours.
+Call 01209 318106 for more information.

 Parkinson’s now affect 127,000 people with Parkinson’s, this is around 7,000 more than previously thought.
 By 2020 the number of people with Parkinson’s in the UK will rise to 162,000.
-This is an increase of 28 percent.
-Find out more about the disease here.
+This is an increase of 28%.
+Find out more about Parkinson’s on the nhs.uk website.

 Cornwall Partnership NHS Foundation Trust provide a Parkinson’s nurse specialist service.
-The service is able available to provide ongoing support if you have received a diagnosis of Parkinson’s Disease.
-It is available between 9am and 5pm, Monday to Friday.
+The service is able available to provide ongoing support if you have received a diagnosis of Parkinson’s disease.
+It is available Monday to Friday, 9am and 5pm.
 Calls to the Parkinson’s service are collected and prioritised on a daily basis.